Christian Mahogany

-Christian Joshua Mahogany (born October 11, 2000) is an American professional football offensive guard for the Detroit Lions of the National Football League (NFL).
-He played college football for the Boston College Eagles, twice named to the All-ACC team.
-He was selected by the Lions in the 2024 NFL draft.
+Christian Joshua Mahogany (born October 11, 2000) is an American professional football guard for the Detroit Lions of the National Football League (NFL).
+He played college football for the Boston College Eagles, twice named to the All-Atlantic Coast Conference (ACC) team.
+He was selected by the Lions in the sixth round of the 2024 NFL draft.

 Early life

 Mahogany grew up in Elmwood Park, New Jersey and attended Paramus Catholic High School.
 He was rated a three-star recruit and committed to play college football at Boston College.